ThibaultDucray/TONEX_Cleaner/README.md

 ## What missing feature?

-TONEX Editor is a very powerful tool, but it has one small drawback: every time you move a preset from your TONEX Pedal to the library, it creates a duplicate, renamed PresetName_01, then _02, and so on.
+TONEX Editor is a very powerful tool, but it has one small drawback: every time you move a preset from your TONEX Pedal to the library, it creates a duplicate, renamed **PresetName_01**, then **_02**, and so on.
-By the end, you’re completely lost, and there no feature to **only keep the latest preset version**.
+By the end, you’re completely lost, and there is no feature to **only keep the latest preset version**.

 So, I wrote this little piece of Python code to solve my three needs: